pacog1994/GenRulesEngine/README.md

 	- calling a callback
 	- returning a decision allow/deny

-* Rule Set
-	A rule set is a collection of rules evaluated together

-* Input Data
+*  Context Data
-	Inputs are the runtime data objects passed into the engine during evaluation.
+	Context are the runtime data objects passed into the engine during evaluation.

 	Examples:
 	- a client-server's or server-server's request payload